saveup/reclassifier/README.md

 # Reclassifier

-Reclassifier is a gem that provides string classification via Naïve Bayes classification and Latent Semantic Indexing classification.
+Reclassifier is a gem that provides [classification](http://en.wikipedia.org/wiki/Statistical_classification) of strings.

+Classification can be done via [Naïve Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) or [Latent Semantic Indexing](http://en.wikipedia.org/wiki/Latent_semantic_indexing).

 It is a fork of the original [Classifier](https://github.com/cardmagic/classifier) gem, which appears to be unmaintained as of a couple of years ago.

 ## Installation